The birding tour of Doñana

 Doñana in Winter

 It is in winter when Doñana homes massive numbers of central and northern Europe birds that stay here during the coldest days of the year.
 Between 300,000 and 400,000 birds settle within Doñana every winter, which leads to great birding opportunities then, with the addition of a wide variety of waterfowl, passerines and wintering raptors that can be seen in great numbers.
+All the winter period will produce great bird watching holidays in Doñana.
+We love going on a tour in winter, it is then when the rice fields have a lot of waterfowl to offer, the tamarisks turn yellow and, of course, enjoy the many wintering birds!

 TOP BIRDS IN YOUR DOÑANA CHECKLIST